Thrilling rides, family attractions and sports fun near Toronto

 Location: 610 York Boulevard, Hamilton

-Explore Canada’s aviation history at the Canadian Warplane Heritage Museum.
+Explore Canada’s aviation history.
 Book an actual flight in a vintage Lancaster Bomber, or try out their FZ Fly Zone virtual reality flight simulator.

 Location: 9280 Airport Road, Mount Hope